 First, the good news: If you decide to indulge in a couple of SweeTarts, you’ll only need to do one minute and six seconds of jumping jacks to work it off.
 Swedish Fish and Mike&Ikes take about five minutes of jumping jacks per serving.

 As for the bad news?
 Those who harbor an obsession with Reese’s peanut butter cups (who doesn’t?) will need to do jumping jacks for 12 minutes and 12 seconds for every piece.
 One serving of peanut M&Ms or Mr. Goodbars earns 10 minutes of jumping jacks.
 And a fun-sized Snickers bar, sadly, requires 14 minutes and 24 seconds of jumping jacks to burn off the extra calories.
+This year, escape the exercise altogether with these non-candy Halloween treats.

 Check out the full chart here.
 If you don’t see your favorite candy on the list, keep this stat in mind: One minute of jumping jacks—about 60 in total—burns nine calories.
 You can do the math from there.
 (Or you can cut the calorie-counting and try these healthy Halloween candy swaps, instead.)